L1SAP/BlindTacToe/README.md

 The idea of **not seeing your moves** until the end forces players to rely on memory, and it creates a fun surprise at the end of reveal.

+04/23/2025
+With an addition of a timer, pressure players to make moves faster.
+Otherwise game will end after 3 seconds.

 ## Tech
 - HTML / CSS / JavaScript (Vanilla)